tan-z-tan/PyFireConsole/README.md

 ## Getting Started
 ### Connect to Firestore
+First of all, you need to initialize `FirestoreConnection` with your project id.
 ```python
 # Initialize FirestoreConnection using your default credentials of gcloud. (use `gcloud auth application-default login` or set GOOGLE_APPLICATION_CREDENTIALS)
 FirestoreConnection().initialize(project_id="YOUR-PROJECT-ID")